Some U.S. states turn to vaccine mandates for key workers as COVID cases rise - Up News Info

 Article content

+Some local and county government are returning to mandating masks, and Louisiana will require them statewide indoors starting Wednesday.
+Florida Governor Ron DeSantis has taken the opposite stance.
+He issued an executive order last week barring schools from requiring face coverings.

-The steps represent the latest attempts by government leaders to spur reluctant Americans to get vaccinated as the highly contagious Delta variant of the coronavirus surges nationwide, infecting mostly unvaccinated people.
+The steps represent the latest attempts by policy makers to spur reluctant Americans to get vaccinated as the highly contagious Delta variant of the coronavirus surges nationwide, infecting mostly people who are unvaccinated.

 “If you are unvaccinated, the Delta variant should be a major concern to you and you should be worried about it,” New York Governor Andrew Cuomo told a briefing.